- Color brownish-gray with dark worm-like markings on sides

-- Fins dark, with anal and caudal having a white margin
+- Fins are dark, with white edges on anal fin and tail

-Adults inhabit rocky bottoms, reefs and drop-off walls in water over 60 feet deep; young occur inshore in waters around seagrass beds, mangrove forests and hard-bottom communities.
+Coastal waters near structure such as rocky bottoms, reefs and drop-off walls in water over 60 feet deep.
+Juveniles found in estuaries and seagrass beds

-Grouper are born as females but can later become male.
+Born as females but can later become male.
 Gag and red grouper are the most widely distributed of the Florida groupers.
 Goliath and Nassau grouper are protected from harvest in Florida waters.
-Grouper spawn between January and May with some of the more tropical species spawning year-round.
+Spawn between January and May with some of the more tropical species spawning year-round.

 Image Credit: © Diane Rome Peebles